Football in Australia: Participation and regional variation

-There was historically a regional variation in the spread of Australian Football and rugby: the Barassi Line is a rough dividing line between areas where Australia rules is most popular and where rugby union and rugby league are most popular.
+There was historically a regional variation in the spread of Australian rules football and rugby: the Barassi Line is a rough dividing line between areas where Australia rules is most popular and where rugby union and rugby league are most popular.
 Rugby league participation was historically high in New South Wales and Queensland, and both rugby league and rugby union continue to be popular in these states.
-Some of the relative popularity of one football code over another in terms of participation was a result of media influence on coverage of the two major professional games, Rugby league and Australian Football.
+Some of the relative popularity of one football code over another in terms of participation was a result of media influence on coverage of the two major professional games, Rugby league and Australian rules football.
 This influence and their media market desires drove some of the regional patterns for these codes.

 Football in Australia has also been historically drawn across class and ethnic lines.
 For example soccer participation was for many years confined to Australia's newly arriving European ethnic groups.
 Most rugby union players are developed at private schools with it having the notable reputation of a sport for the privileged.